 The compliance procedure allows to ensure that all legal and regulatory requirements, as well as all voluntary commitments taken by the Group, BUs and entities regarding ethics and compliance are respected.

 All of the Group’s ethics and compliance officers must produce an annual report of progress made by their entity in terms of its ethics and compliance organization in application of ENGIE’s rules and procedures, as well as any possible provisions made or specific actions taken by the entity itself.
-The report is accompanied by a compliance letter from the entity director certifying its responsibility and commitment to applying the ethics programme throughout the organization under his/her responsibility.
+The report is accompanied by a compliance letter from the entity director certifying its responsibility and commitment to applying the ethics program throughout the organization under his/her responsibility.
 The report is submitted to the upper level entity.

-The Group compliance report is presented to the to ENGIE Board of Directors’ Ethics, Environment and Sustainable Development Committee (EESDC).
+The Group compliance report is presented to the ENGIE Board of Directors’ Ethics, Environment and Sustainable Development Committee (EESDC).

-Policy on the incorporation of ethics into HR processes
+Policy for incorporating ethics into HR processes

 This policy details the Group's ethics requirements for Human Resources processes.
 It applies to all Group employees, the Group entities (BUs, subsidiaries, functional lines, and other managerial entities) ensuring its implementation.
 It covers the following areas: recruiting, welcoming, sensitive positions regarding ethics and compliance, training, annual appraisal, end of employment contract, whistleblowing and sanctions.